heymarkwetzel/ux-portfolio/pages/resume.md

 ### Critical Mass
 #### Experience Architect
 - Aug 2011 - Dec 2014
 - Led the UX, and a team of three, for a product design while partnering with United Airlines.
 Created concepts, wireframes, site maps, annotations, and prototypes.
-Led and participated in sketch sessions, concerting meetings, research, and strategy.
+Led and participated in sketch sessions, concept meetings, research, and strategy.
 Collaborated closely with every discipline, learning a lot about strategy, design, development, QA, content strategy, client management, and more.

 ### Manifest digital
 #### IT Manager